"This is not the college experience that they signed up for." How are colleges going to reopen?

 On scenarios that administrators are considering

-We have several different models that that we’re looking at.
+We have several different models that we’re looking at.
 As a university we always have committees, right?
 We have academic committees, we have student life committees, we have the facilities committee looking at capacity of classrooms.

 For a university our size, we don’t really have lots of large lecture halls.
-That’s always been a big strength of UConn, and students have really appreciated that we don’t have the kind of big lecture halls that you ordinarily expect at a Research I. But nonetheless, even with a classroom of 70 seats, or 35 seats, you don’t have that capacity anymore when you have to see people six feet apart.
+That’s always been a big strength of UConn, and students have really appreciated that we don’t have the kind of big lecture halls that you ordinarily expect at a Research I. Nonetheless, even with a classroom of 70 seats, or 35 seats, you don’t have that capacity anymore when you have to see people six feet apart.
 So the Facilities Committee is working on coming up with a new capacity is for classrooms—maybe repurposing the dining halls?
 Dining halls are very difficult for social distancing, even in terms of meal prep.
 Our dining halls weren’t designed so that people could stand six feet apart while either serving or preparing foods.
 So just looking at every possible scenario in terms of how we think about space differently.

-On the idea of a staggered opening, where freshmen and juniors are on campus from September to October, sophomores and juniors from November to December
+On the idea of a staggered opening, where first-years and juniors are on campus from September to October, sophomores and juniors from November to December

 That was a model that we looked at.
 Our medical folks looked at that and said, it’s difficult for us to think about every couple of weeks bringing new people to campus who would have to self-quarantine for 14 days.
 You really would need to self-quarantine.
 Seventy percent of our students come from Connecticut, and for the rest we draw a lot from New Jersey New York.
 The staggered [opening] may work for some campuses.
 We have to talk about the scale at UConn.